Prism: Cost-Efficient Multi-LLM Serving via GPU Memory Ballooning

 \mysection{Conclusion}

-Serving LLMs at scale is expensive, particularly for providers hosting many models with dynamic and bursty workloads.
-This paper introduces \tool, a multi-LLM serving system that improves cost efficiency while maintaining SLO attainment by fully unleashing the power of GPU sharing. \tool achieves this by first enabling flexible cross-model memory coordination, which allows it to dynamically adjust GPU sharing policies based on runtime workloads.
-It then employs a two-level scheduling algorithm to make efficient use of GPU memory to avoid resource bottlenecks and maximize latency performance.
-Evaluations on real-world traces show that \tool delivers more than $2 \times$ cost savings and $3.3 \times$ improvement in SLO attainment over state-of-the-art systems.
+This paper introduces \tool, a multi-LLM serving system that improves cost efficiency while maximizing SLO attainment via GPU sharing. \tool achieves this by enabling flexible memory ballooning, and employing a two-level scheduling algorithm to make efficient use of GPU memory.